FAQs

 Neuropsychological testing is a comprehensive assessment of cognitive functions performed by a specialist.
 It evaluates various aspects of your brain health, including memory, attention, concentration, and executive function.
 This testing can identify cognitive changes or impairments that may result from conditions like concussion, neurological diseases, or developmental disorders.

 The tests are designed to measure a variety of cognitive abilities, including memory, attention, language, problem-solving, and reasoning.
+Watch

 You might need neuropsychological testing if you're experiencing difficulties with memory, attention, or problem-solving; suspect a concussion or other brain injury; or have a medical condition affecting cognitive functions.
 It's also used to establish a baseline for monitoring cognitive changes over time.